Why Alternative Traffic Sources Are the Key to Scaling Affiliate Campaigns

 Verticals that actually convert on pop traffic

 Not all types of offers are suitable for pop traffic.
-For instance, trying to sell high-ticket e-commerce products or complicated subscription services to cold traffic is almost always unsuccessful.
-The most successful verticals are those where the gap between impression and conversion is minimal.
+Trying to sell high-ticket e-commerce products or complicated subscription services to cold traffic is almost always unsuccessful.
+The verticals that actually convert share one trait: the gap between impression and conversion is small, and the ask is low-commitment.

-In all these cases, the user is not being asked to trust a brand, take out their wallet, or make a possibly complicated decision.
-The conversion action is easy, the perceived risk is low, and the pitch is over in under a minute – which is the way the pop system is set up to perform best.
+Across all of these, the user isn’t being asked to trust a brand or make a complicated decision on the spot.
+The conversion action is easy and the pitch is over in under a minute, which is what the pop format is actually good at.

 Tracking, optimization, and filtering bot traffic